 What is cross docking?
 Benefits and 3 Types of Cross-Docking

-Cross docking most often occurs at a sorting facility which may or may not be a part of a storage warehouse operation.
+Cross docking most often occurs at a sorting or material handling facility which may or may not be a part of a storage warehouse operation.
 The procedure is an effective tool to help supply chain managers balance the least amount of cushion stock on hand while lowering the risk of a stock out.
 But what exactly is cross docking?

 What is Cross-Docking?

 Cross docking is a logistics procedure that immediately transfers materials from one dock to another.
 Instead of storing as inventory, cross docked materials may only go through receiving and sorting before loading onto a truck for shipping.
 In other words, cross-docking is the process of unloading materials from an inbound transportation, and loading it onto outbound transportation with no storage.